Skip to content

 View on GitHub Experiment in the IDE

 Phase kickback [1,2,3] is an important and highly used primitive in quantum computing.
-It deals with kicking the result of a function to the phase of a quantum state so it can be smartly manipulated with constructive and destructive interferences to achieve the desired result.
-Every quantum algortihm can be decomposed into these steps: 1) Encoding the data; 2) Manipulating the data; and 3) Extracting the result.
-The phase kickback primitive is a key step in the manipulation of the data that enables extracting the result.
+The algorithm deals with "kicking" the result of a function to the phase of a quantum state so it can be wisely manipulated with interferences to achieve the desired result.
+Every quantum algorithm can be decomposed into these steps: 1) Encoding the data, 2) Manipulating the data, and 3) Extracting the result.
+The phase kickback primitive is a key step in manipulating the data, enabling the extraction of the result.
 See the Deutsch-Jozsa and Simon's algorithms for concrete examples.

 Phase Kickback High Level